danforbes/substrate-wiki/Validating-on-PoC-2.md

 ## Proper version

 At the time of writing the cutting edge latest version is *not* appropriate and should *not* be used by validators.
-Only version 0.2.1 works.
+Only versions 0.2.1 and 0.2.2 work.

 ## --validator